Hummingbot API¶

 API Client¶

 A modern, asynchronous Python client is available for interacting with the Hummingbot API.
-This client is used by the Hummingbot Dashboard as the interface layer for all API communications.
+This client is used by Condor and other interfaces as the interface layer for all API communications.

 - GitHub: hummingbot-api-client